 Why to attend at Polish Tech Night?

 We invite Polish startups and German investors to show potentials and mutual benefits of the German-Polish cooperation and share experience we already gained in this area.
 The goal of the first Polish Tech Night in 2016 was to discuss differences and commonalities between the Polish and Berlin startup scenes and to build a bridge between the two.
 In the second edition we found out more links between those two neighbored startup scenes and open up new opportunities of cooperations.
 Now Polish Tech Night is a regular event and and a bridge between Poland and Berlin.

 About Polish Tech Night

-For the second time we invite Polish startups from the ICT industry.
+For the third time we invite Polish startups from the ICT industry.
 Young entrepreneurs from Poland and German investors are meeting up in the most open European city and global startup hub – Berlin!